 Strong problem-solving skills and the ability to work independently are essential for this role.
 System administrators collaborate with other IT staff, such as network engineers and database administrators.
 They may also travel to on-site locations.

 These professionals also monitor networks for security breaches and provide incident response efforts.
-Cybersecurity specialists typically work in an office environment or remotely as contractors or employees.
+Information security analysts can work in an office environment or remotely as contractors or employees.

-Cybersecurity specialists can advance into management or roles as department leads.
-Industries that hire cybersecurity specialists include healthcare, finance, government, and education.
+They can advance into management or roles as department leads.
+Industries that hire security analysts include healthcare, finance, government, and education.

 Mobile App Developer